Highlights of Northern India

 Delhi ● Udaipur ● Jaipur ● Agra ● Khajuraho ● Varanasi

 This journey travels through the classic sights of India’s most populist circuit – Delhi, Udaipur, Jaipur, Agra, Khajuraho and Varanasi.
-This tour has been put together to represent the kaleidoscopic colours that can be witnessed whilst travelling through the princely state.
+This tour has been put together to represent the kaleidoscopic colors that can be witnessed whilst travelling through the princely state.
 Start by exploring the Mughal and Imperial monuments of Delhi, journey onward into Rajasthan—the Land of Kings, to experience the majesty of Royal India.
 Next visit Agra, home of the impressive Taj Mahal, the archaeological splendor of Khajuraho and end the journey in the oldest living city in the World – Varanasi.

 On this journey, you will become familiar with the urban center –Delhi, rich in history and buzzing with life.
 Gain deep insight into India’s history, from the Mughal empires through colonialism and into the contemporary age.
 Rub shoulders with mystics, priests and vendors of all description on your walks.
-Savor artful cuisine renowned throughout the world.
+Savor artful cuisine renowned throughout the world!

 Friday, September 21– ARRIVAL INTO DELHI